Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Accommodating a realistic DM profile

 Here

 which maintains the continuity and smoothness of the DM profile.
 This form has four parameters, $\rho_0$, $R_s$, $r_0$, and $r_\text{decay}$, describing the distribution of DM in the core as well as outside.
-For illustration, we choose $r_0 = R_s/2$ and $r_\text{decay} = 0.2 \,r_0$, and show some representative profiles in the left panel of Fig.~\ref{fig:DM_profile}.
-The mass of the DM is compensated by decreasing the density of the core by a uniform fraction $f_\text{D}$, where
+Since the values of $M_\text{E}$ and $I_\text{E}$ provide two constraints, it would typically always be possible to satisfy these by choosing appropriate values of the above four parameters.
+For illustration, we choose $R_s = 5000$ km and $r_\text{decay} = 0.05 R_s$, and show some representative profiles in Fig.~\ref{fig:DM_profile}, where the DM mass accounts for the decrease in the baryonic mass of the core: